myobie/nathanherald.com/content/writing/going-public/index.md

 [typescript]: https://www.typescriptlang.org
 [pre commit hook]: https://github.com/myobie/deploy-now/blob/master/pre-commit.sample

-## Only having one action ended up not working out
+### Separating the steps out into individual actions

-The `now-client` ended up not working the same as just running `now` (for example: rewrites in the `now.json` file weren't sent to zeit) and without being able to easily and quickly test changes locally, having a single big action ended up being too frustrating.
+The `now-client` ended up not working the same as just running `now` (for example: rewrites in the `now.json` file weren't sent to zeit) and without being able to easily and quickly test changes locally, **having a single big action ended up being too frustrating.**

 I decided to make smaller, focused actions where each one was small enough that I could more easily understand it and less easily break it.
 I've ended up with a little [suite of actions][].

 [suite of actions]: https://github.com/shareup?utf8=%E2%9C%93&q=-action&type=&language=#org-repositories

-## Getting the name of the current branch
+### Getting the name of the current branch

 When GitHub triggers an Action it provides [a bunch of information][action context], but none of that information reliably includes just the branch name.
 I want my preview site to include the branch name in its URL (so each branch has it's own preview URL) so I wanted a way to find out just the branch name and have it set as an "output" so I could interpolate it later into the arguments to other actions.